Okay I am almost embarrassed to post this ~ REALLY

 Karen…I do hope they turned out.
 When I made them the 1st time I thought the very same thing….this is not going to work.
 These are too wet.
 They turned out great and have each time.
 I do fill the pan and place them close together.
 I do think they helps them rise and fluff up.
 I wish you success with them.

-I’ll have to give it another shot.. the flavor was good.
+They did not fluff up at all 🙁 I’ll have to give it another shot.. the flavor was good.

 awww I am sorry!!